-Hi everyone! today post is going to talk on my take on GoodNotes vs Notability and which app is the best for bullet journaling and note-taking.
+Hi everyone! today post is going to talk on my take on GoodNotes vs Notability and which app for note-taking iPad is the best for bullet journaling and note-taking.

 If you follow me on Instagram, then you’ll know that I’ve embarked on a path to paperless with the help of digital apps; GoodNotes and Notability and a more expensive than my MacBook Air, iPad Pro.
 I’ve used both apps for 4 months and I feel like it’s time to give a depth review of both apps.
 As a disclaimer, both GoodNotes and Notability are great apps but I choose the best one according to my preferences.

 But wait, why am I going paperless?